eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 The result of placing a request is represented by a `SubmissionOutcome` as follows:

-- `SubmissionOutcome.Sucess` This could represent either the issued credential or a transaction_id in case of deferred issuance, or
+- `SubmissionOutcome.Sucess` This represents one or more issued credentials, or
+- `SubmissionOutcome.Deferred` This indicates a deferred issuance and contains a `transaction_id`
 - `SubmissionOutcome.Failed` indication that credential issuer rejected the request, including the `invalid_proof` case.

-In case of an unexpected error a runtime will be raised.
+In case of an unexpected error, a runtime exception will be raised.

 #### Place credential request execution